My Experience with BMW

 have to slam on the brakes, the car doesn't nose dive like

-better.
-The seats are the most comfortable I've ever sat
+most cheaper cars.
+The seats are the most comfortable

-in.
-The car is very responsive, almost psychic.
+I've ever sat in.
+The car is very responsive.
+This

-This car sounds fantastic.
-The brakes are the best I've
+car sounds fantastic.
+The brakes are the best I've ever

 comfortable.
 The arm rests are the best I've